-- The curriculum is perhaps the most important means through which educational aims can - Any curriculum is a selection from the culture of a society.
-The attempt to select what is best or distinctive or fundamental may not be adequate without a view of the overall aims - The curriculum includes both the formal curriculum, which sets out in detail the subjects to be taught; the informal curriculum, which covers the variety of ways in which a school - You should get the opportunity to contribute to discussion and planning about the - Curriculum studies' is a subject area in its own right within educational research and theory - Finally, a reminder that Unit 7.1 should be read in conjunction with this unit.
+- The curriculum is perhaps the most important means through which educational aims can be pursued. - Any curriculum is a selection from the culture of a society.
+The attempt to select what is best or distinctive or fundamental may not be adequate without a view of the overall aims of education. - The curriculum includes both the formal curriculum, which sets out in detail the subjects to be taught; the informal curriculum, which covers the variety of ways in which a school can attempt to achieve the kinds of aims that cannot be captured in the content of timetabled subjects; and the hidden curriculum, which is the way the school relates to pupils and parents, sometimes referred to as the ethos of a school. - You should get the opportunity to contribute to discussion and planning about the curriculum, and should be able to take and argue a view, both on the whole curriculum and on the place of your own subject within it. - 'Curriculum studies' is a subject area in its own right within educational research and theory and has a large literature.
+Some of this is in the further reading below. - Finally, a reminder that Unit 7.1 should be read in conjunction with this unit.